pantor/inja/README.md

 #### Includes

-This includes other template files, relative from the current file location.
+You can either include other template files or already parsed templates.
 ```
+// Other template files are included relative from the current file location
-{% include "footer.html" %}
+render({% include "footer.html" %}, data);

+// To include in-memory templates, add them to the environment first
+env.include_template("footer", temp);
+render({% include "footer" %}, data);
 ```

 ### Functions